-Nippers must complete the Junior Competition Evaluation in addition to the appropriate surf education award for their age group in order to compete in intra-club, inter-club, branch and state competitions.
+Nippers must complete the Junior Competition Evaluation and the appropriate surf education award for their age group to compete in intra-club, inter-club, branch, and state competitions.

 The JCEs are based on the minimum swim competition distances set out in the SLSA Surf Sports Manual.
 They ensure Nippers have the ability, strength and fitness standards to compete in competitions.